burjorjee/speedyGApy/README.md

 effective attributes of a 4-bit stochastic effective attribute parity problem.
 Varying the length of the chromosomes does not effect the number of fitness evaluations required for the red dots (marking the locations of the 4 effective attributes) to diverge.

-SpeedyGApy depends on numpy and matplotlib which can typically be installed by executing
+SpeedyGApy depends on numpy and matplotlib, which can typically be installed by executing

     easy_install numpy
     easy_install matplotlib